Woman charged with DWI in deadly Fayetteville motorcycle crash

 FAYETTEVILLE, N.C.
 (WTVD) -- A woman was arrested for driving while impaired following a fatal crash involving a motorcycle in Fayetteville.

-The crash happened on Yadkin Road near the intersection of Horseshoe Road on Sunday night around 7:30.
+The crash happened on Yadkin Road near the intersection of Horseshoe Road on Sunday morning around 3.

 When police arrived at the scene, the motorcyclist was pronounced dead.
 The driver of the sedan, on the other hand, was taken to Cape Fear Valley Medical Center with what appeared to be non-life threatening injuries.